frealexandro/AUTOMATE_BATCH_REQUEST_AUTOML_CLASIFY_SENTIMENT_-VERTEX-AI-_BY_CLOUD_FUNCTION/README.md

 ## running the tests ⚙️

-_The cloud function is at its maximum performance, this batch is to make a batch more or less 7000 registers.
-In the event that it is more gigantic in the future, a more scalable solution must be implemented with another google cloud service, but we are referring to perhaps more than 50 gb of processing, for now the cloud function, being designed with OOP, is relatively very stable and scalable_
+_The cloud function is at its maximum performance, this batch is to make a batch more or less 7000 records.
+In the event that it is more gigantic in the future, a more scalable solution must be implemented with another Google Cloud service, but we are referring to perhaps more than 50 GB of processing.
+For now, the cloud function, being designed with OOP, is relatively very stable and scalable._

 ###Analyze end-to-end tests🔩

-_If the whole process is executed correctly,if the cloud function response is all succeded will show this message **JobState.JOB_STATE_SUCCEEDED** on GCP logs however before appear the next  messages_
+_If the whole process is executed correctly, the cloud function response will show the message "JobState.JOB_STATE_SUCCEEDED" on GCP logs.
+Before this message appears, the following messages should be displayed:_

 ```
 The Params is: Ok